 Some dedicated searching of the world wide web revealed some information on the the toll ticket machines used by the TBTA; from the "VIP Club", a club of retirees from IBM, Remington Rand, Sperry, Univac, Unisys, and other assorted information technology development firms.
 On page 158 of "UNIVAC PRODUCTS - ST. PAUL A Handbook of Major Products Designed, Developed, and Manufactured a ST. PAUL 16, MINNESOTA; 1947 to 1959" the following is found:

 The .75 and $1.00 denomination tickets; do not reflect a printer, but have Univac and IBM style holes.
-They carry a serial number prefix of UD, and both carry a printing code of P25191R: the 75 cent is P25191R.14 and the dollar is P25191R.16. about 8 months later, I then acquired two books, of .10 cent tickets in a $2.00 book and .50 cent tickets in a $10.00 book.
+They carry a serial number prefix of UD, and both carry a printing code of P25191R: the 75 cent is P25191R.14 and the dollar is P25191R.16.
+About 8 months later, I then acquired two books of .10 cent tickets in a $2.00 book and .50 cent tickets in a $10.00 book.
 Both of these are Univac (round) punchhole only.
-The 10 cent is P25191R.2 and the .50 cent is P251R.10 Shortly following the internet publication of this website (like, within hours), George S. Cuhaj submitted two examples of tickets from his collection for inclusion.
+The 10 cent is P25191R.2 and the .50 cent is P25191R.10 Shortly following the internet publication of this website (like, within hours), George S. Cuhaj submitted two examples of tickets from his collection for inclusion.
 His two tickets are marked for Univac 25191R.2 (.10 cent) and IBM Z38345 Noting the two different style of punchholes, the Univac style has round punchouts (also known as Hollerith style, after the inventor of punch cards, Herman Hollerith), while the IBM style has rectangular punchouts.
 These punch cards allowed automatic tabulation and accounting upon issue and upon redemption.
-There are also tickets using both types of punchholes, so we now know of three distinct types of punch cards known for the Triborough Bridge and Tunnel Authority: (Cross Bay Bridge).
-So we are now able to conclude the type of machines used for toll collection.
+There are also tickets using both types of punchholes, so there are three distinct types of punch cards known for the Triborough Bridge and Tunnel Authority: (Cross Bay Bridge).
+With that, I am now able to determine the type of machines used for toll collection.

 thought of as mid-Twentieth Century technology, use of punched cards